mayosuke/reinvent2018-session-materials-crawler/session.md

 ### Session Detail
 <a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91737" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91737</a>

+## AIM402-R1 - [REPEAT 1] Deep Learning Applications Using PyTorch, Featuring Facebook
+With support for PyTorch 1.0 on Amazon SageMaker, you now have a flexible deep learning framework combined with a fully managed machine learning platform to transition seamlessly from research prototyping to production deployment.
+In this session, learn how to develop with PyTorch 1.0 within Amazon SageMaker using a novel generative adversarial network (GAN) tutorial.
+Then, hear from Facebook on how you can use the FAIRSeq modeling toolkit, which serves 6B translations daily for Facebook users, to train your own custom PyTorch models on Amazon SageMaker.
+Facebook also discusses the evolution of PyTorch 1.0 and features introduced to accelerate research and deployment.
+### Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5h1Ot2dPi2E" frameborder="0" allowfullscreen></iframe>
+### Session Detail
+<a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=22842" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=22842</a>

 ## AIM404-R - [REPEAT] Build, Train, and Deploy ML Models Quickly and Easily with Amazon SageMaker, ft.
 21st Century Fox
 Amazon SageMaker is a fully managed platform that enables developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale.
 Amazon SageMaker takes away the heavy lifting of machine learning, thus removing the typical barriers associated with machine learning.
 In this session, we'll dive deep into the technical details of each of the modules of Amazon SageMaker to showcase the capabilities of the platform.
 We also discuss the practical deployments of Amazon SageMaker through real-world customer examples.
 ### Video